Capital punishment in Belarus: Statistics

 While the last confirmed execution took place in 2022, the Supreme Court rejected a death row inmate's appeal in January 2024.
 As of Spring 2025, no further information regarding his fate has been released.

 Death sentences can be commuted either by a decision from a higher court or through a Presidential pardon; both methods are rarely utilized.
-In 2012, President Lukashenko stated he had pardoned only one man during his entire presidency up to that point.
-(Note: According to a report by the Belarusian Embassy in the UK in 2006, President Lukashenko pardoned two individuals between June 30, 2003, and June 30, 2005) Since then, there are three other known cases of pardons, including that of Rico Krieger as part of the 2024 Ankara prisoner exchange.
-Conversely, there have been instances where prosecutors successfully petitioned for a reconsideration of a case, resulting in the imposition of a death sentence.
+In 2012, President Lukashenko said he had pardoned only one man during his entire presidency up to that point.
+(Note: According to a report by the Belarusian Embassy in the UK in 2006, President Lukashenko pardoned two individuals between June 30, 2003, and June 30, 2005) Since then, there are three other known cases of pardons, including Rico Krieger as part of the 2024 Ankara prisoner exchange.
+There have been instances where prosecutors successfully petitioned for a reconsideration of a case, resulting in the imposition of a death sentence.

 Typically, there is roughly a one-year gap between the issuance of a death sentence and its execution.
 The overwhelming majority of individuals executed are convicted of murder.
 However, those responsible for the 2011 Minsk Metro bombing and Rico Krieger in 2024 were sentenced for terrorism.

 Public opinion

 In a 1996 referendum one of the seven questions addressed the abolition of the death penalty.
 The results showed that 80.44% of Belarusians opposed its abolition.

 In 2000, 65% of Belarusians supported capital punishment.
-By 2010, support for retaining it fell to 48.2%, with 39.2% favoring abolition.
+By 2010, support for retaining it was 48.2%, with 39.2% favoring abolition.
 (Note: A poll from the same year by a think tank affiliated with the President of Belarus showed 79.5% support for the death penalty and only 4.5% favoring abolition.)
 In 2013, 46% of Belarusians supported the death penalty, while 44% advocated for its gradual abolition.
 A 2017 poll conducted by a think tank associated with Lukashenko reported 60% support for the death penalty.
 Of those polled, 31% supported abolition, which included 18% who favored complete abolition.
-Support continued into 2020, with 63% of Belarusians endorsing the death penalty.
+Support continued into 2020, with 63% of Belarusians backing the death penalty.
 In 2021, the Head of the Sociology Institute of NASB claimed on state TV that only 7% of the population supported its abolition.